The Foggy Dew (Irish songs): Recorded versions

 The song (also sometimes known as Down the Glen) has been performed and recorded by many Irish traditional groups, including The Clancy Brothers and Tommy Makem, The Dubliners, The Chieftains, Shane MacGowan and The Wolfe Tones among others.
+The verse that begins "Oh the night fell black and the rifles' crack" is almost always omitted in recordings of the song.